Cyproheptadine for ADHD

 Plasma half-life: 6 to 9 hours

-2. Indications for cyproheptadine¶
+2. Indications for use of cyproheptadine

 Cyproheptadine is used:

-- Anorexia nervosa (no drug approval)
+- Anorexia nervosa (no marketing authorization)

 - Hives (cold urticaria) (drug approval in Germany only for this, and only if conventional antihistamines are not sufficient)